Commissioned by the Wellesley College Music Department for the Chamber Singers, directed by Dr. Lisa Graham.

 a thunder of oneness

 Commissioned by the Wellesley College Music Department for the Chamber Singers, directed by Dr. Lisa Graham, !HOPE is dedicated with admiration and gratitude to Cynthia M. Sargent.
 The world premiere took place on October 20, 2017 on the occasion of the dedication of the Cynthia M. Sargent Concert Salon.
+The world premiere of the men’s version (TTTBB) was given by Constellation Men’s Ensemble on May 11, 2018 at Vail Chapel in Evanston, Illinois.

 An elegant, musical braid of the E. E. Cummings text between the five (SSSAA) equally important vocal parts starts very delicately on quiet and poetic perfect fifth.
 Gradually, across an 8-minute duration, the vocal colors and lyric imagery unfold with passionate energy to a radiant and intense climax.
 This is followed by a peaceful, optimistic coda which brings !HOPE to a still, meditative culmination.
 Members of the Wellesley College Chamber Singers describe the song with these words: “reflective, grounded, ethereal, reminiscent, purposeful at how it takes its time to express the poem, suspension of time and place with a contrast of contraction and movement, glassy, fluid, and efflorescent.”